EMPAT94/empat94.github.io/_gs/Chapter 21 - Abaia Swamps.md

 "Yes, you clear an area, we will cover you from the sides."
 (Taro, with nods from others)

-I cast incendio once and checked how long it took for the eels to gather around against my mana regeneration speed.
+I cast Incendio once and checked how long it took for the eels to gather around against my mana regeneration speed.
 The plan was that if I could recover my MP before the eels gathered, we could simply cross by chaining Incendios.
 Unfortunately, it was not to be.
-The eels came back faster and I had just recovered over half of the cost of incendio.
-Petrificus mostly slowed them to a degree but not much.
-The spells apparently didn't work so well underwater.
+The eels came back faster and I had recovered just over half of the cost of Incendio.
+Petrificus pushed them into deeper hibernation.
 I mentioned the same to the group.

 "Hah... it's time to grind our levels then!"
 (Taro)

 And so we did, edging along the coast.
 I'd cast multiple Petrificus over an area while the rest went wild on the eels.
 One time, Carol stabbed an eel that had jumped out - it turned into the same inky black water it had jumped from.
-Another time, Taro drifted out of the petrified area and ran afoul of a bunch of the critters that co-ordinated together to give a sustained electrical shock.
+Another time, Taro drifted out of the petrified area and ran afoul of a bunch of the critters that coordinated together to give a sustained electrical shock.
 Thankfully, he fell back into cold waters away from them.

 One eel did not give out much of XP, between 10 to 20.
 However, rarely did we find a single eel on its own.
 They were always bunched up in groups of anywhere between five and fifty.
 Even Julie, who was using her arrow as a mini-spear, would hit multiple in a single thrust.
 I bet it wouldn't have been so easy if they weren't spell-cooled.